Did you know?

 - For savings bonds, Treasury Hunt provides information only and doesn't give you status of your bonds.
 You need to contact the Bureau of the Fiscal Service for status information.

 - Treasury Hunt does not contain a record of all savings bonds.
 This system only provides information on Series E bonds issued in 1974 and after and Series EE Bonds issued in 1980 and after.

 - Treasury Hunt may not completely identify any/all savings bonds you may have lost... only those that have reached final maturity and were issued in 1974 and after.
+Treasury Hunt will not help you identify bonds that were issued without a Social Security Number (SSN) or unmatured savings bonds that you currently have in your possession.
 You can’t search for undeliverable bonds in Treasury Hunt.
 To file a claim for bonds, you must submit one of the following: